 |Some favorite kinds of sharbat amongst Iranians are those made with herbal distillates such as mint, coriander, he borage, chicory, and

 Some other favorite kinds of sharbat amongst Iranians are those made with herbal distillates such as mint, coriander, borage, chicory, and pussy willow.
 Each of these Sharbats has different nutritional values and is often mixed with flixweed, wild basil seeds, or even grated cucumber.
 Fruit Sharbats can be made from almost any kind of fruit and are a mixture of fruit juice and sugar and sometimes spices, which are boiled together to thicken.
-Sharbats are normally served with water and ice cubes.
-Sour cherry, pomegranate, raspberry, jujube, and bitter orange sharbats are amongst the better-known Iranian sharbats.
-There are also other widely known kinds of sharbats made from a mixture of two fruits, such as quince and fresh lime juice, which is known as Behlimoo.
+The Sharbats are normally served with water and ice cubes.
+Sour cherry, pomegranate, raspberry, jujube, and bitter orange Sharbats are among the better-known Iranian sharbat.
+There are also other widely known kinds of sharbat made from a mixture of two fruits, such as quince and fresh lime juice, which is known as Behlimoo.

 |Pomegranate paste is the best-known Persian fruit paste.
 Various types of pomegranate paste-ranging from sour to sweet -are used in different dishes.

 They are also used in the preparation of stuffed chicken and fish and as condiments in many Persian stews.